 However, if the choice is obvious and no one would ever choose the other options, it’s not really a choice, and any conflict in making that choice goes right out the window.

 Making a decision is one of the most important things your characters will ever do.

 Readers turn the page to see what happens next, and decisions are all about the “next.”
 As long as they care about that choice.

-“Should I have the eggs or the cereal?” is a choice, but no one is going to stay up late to see how that turns out.
-Because the other half of making a choice is the fear that you’re making the wrong choice (the struggle side of internal conflict).
+“Should I have the eggs or the cereal?” is a choice, but no one will stay up late to see how that turns out.
+The other half of making a choice is the fear that you’re making the wrong choice (the struggle side of internal conflict).

 Now, here’s where it gets tricky.